OISS continues to provide services online. For more information, visit the OISS Coronavirus FAQ page.

 Unfortunately not.
 If you live on campus, you can request a letter of verification from the following:

-10 days from your SEVIS registration.
+3-4 weeks from your SEVIS registration.
 For J-1 scholars, we complete SEVIS registration immediately after you have checked in with OISS.
 For F-1 students, however, it may take longer, as there are multiple requirements that must be met before we can complete your SEVIS registration.
 Typically this is not an issue since you will need to wait 30 days to meet the residency requirement, and by that time we have completed your SEVIS registration.
 If you believe you are not subject to the 30 day residency requirement, please check with OISS before going to DPS to make sure that your SEVIS registration has been completed.
 F-1 students will also receive an updated I-20 after SEVIS registration.

 I am under 25 years old, is there something extra I need to do?

 Yes, you will need to complete a driver education course before applying for a Driver License.
 For more information, please see http://www.txdps.state.tx.us/DriverLicense/DriverEducationChecklist.htm.
 Please note that if you have a valid, unexpired license from another U.S. state, Canada, France, Germany, South Korea, or Taiwan, this requirement is waived.

 How long will my Driver License be valid?

 Your Driver License should be valid until the end date of your I-20 + 60 days or DS-2019 + 30 days, as DPS is currently considering the “grace period” as part of the Driver License validity.
 Please note that this does not seem to be the case when the student is on OPT, but the Driver License is issued until the end date of the OPT only.
 Based on our experience dependents also seem to get their license only until the end date of their immigration document, without the “grace period”.

 How does OPT affect my eligibility for a Driver License?